Wide River, Viognier, W.O. Robertson, South Africa, 2013

 Appearance: clear and bright, deep intensity lemon, showing tears.

-Nose: clean on the nose, medium (+) intensity, youthful, with aromas, as they come, of white peach and apricot, honeysuckle and broom, light honey, pineapple skin, ripe grapefruit pith, a whiff of new oak, toast and a spicy edge.
+Nose: clean on the nose, medium (+) intensity, youthful, with aromas, as they come, of white peach and apricot, honeysuckle and gorse flower (delicate coconut-like), light honey, pineapple skin, ripe grapefruit pith, a whiff of new oak, toast and a spicy edge.

-Palate: a dry wine, medium acidity, medium (+) alcohol, medium (+) body, a smooth lightly oily texture with a very low-level grip, medium (+) intensity, with flavours of toast, yellow peach and apricot, broom (light coconut), over-ripe grapefruit, a touch of oak.
+Palate: a dry wine, medium acidity, medium (+) alcohol, medium (+) body, a smooth lightly oily texture with a very low-level grip, medium (+) intensity, with flavours of toast, yellow peach and apricot, gorse flower (delicate coconut-like), over-ripe grapefruit, a touch of oak.
 A medium (+) length with a clean lightly flavoured stone fruit finish.

 Quality: a very good quality wine, nicely balanced acidity with decent fruit intensity, some added complexity and body from use of new oak, with decent concentration, but not outstandingly so, following into the decent length.